Skip to Main Content

 Explore strategies for incorporating UDL into your classroom instruction and planning

-Expression & Communication (UDL Checkpoint 5)
+Expression & Communication (UDL Guideline 5)

-Use multimedia for communication (Checkpoint 5.1)
+Use multiple media for communication (Consideration 5.1)

 Strategy